OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part5.md

 1. Connect jumper wires to both DC Barrel Jack Adapter terminals.
 1. Connect the DC Barrel Jack to one pair of the `+` and `-` rails on the breadboard.
     * We'll call this the **12V rail**.
-1. Plug the MC33269T regulator into the Breadboard.
+1. Plug the MC33269T regulator into the Breadboard across three empty rows.
-1. Connect the 12V `-`rail to the GND pin of the regulator (left most pin when looking from the front) with a jumper wire.
+1. Connect the 12V `-` rail to the GND pin of the regulator with a jumper wire.
+    * The left most pin when looking from the front.
-1. Connect the 12V `+` rail to the Vin pin of the regulator (right most pin when looking form the front) with a jumper wire.
+1. Connect the 12V `+` rail to the Vin pin of the regulator with a jumper wire.
+    * The right most pin when looking form the front.

 ![](./img/smart-plant-p5-wiring-01.jpg)